MCBH & MCIL Connector Operation & Maintenance

 - Inspect for damaged or bent pins, corrosion, or cuts along the cable or connection point.

 - Pins should be shiny without discoloration.
-If pins are discolored or corroded, clean them with isopropyl alcohol and a Q-tip.
+If pins are discolored or corroded, then clean them with isopropyl alcohol and a Q-tip.

 - Replace all severely corroded or damaged pins immediately.